 Qatar National Archives Participates In Global Archival Conference In Barcelona

-(MENAFN- Gulf Times) The National Archives of Qatar is taking part in the International Council on Archives (ICA) Congress in Barcelona, led by Dr Ahmed bin Abdullah al-Buainain, Secretary-General of the Archives.
+Barcelona: The National Archives of Qatar is taking part in the International Council on Archives (ICA) Congress in Barcelona, led by Dr. Ahmed bin Abdullah Al Buainain, Secretary-General of the Archives.

 Legal Disclaimer: